 Embrace Modern Numerology

-Almost all modern numerology comes from the system Pythagoras created thousands of years ago.
+Almost all numerology systems come from the Pythagorean numerology created thousands of years ago.

 It is through his work that we have a greater understanding of ourselves and the forces that affect our lives.